 I am a Licensed Professional Counselor (LPC) in the State of Georgia,working in private practice.
-I also serve on the Board of Directors for the Licensed Professional Counselors Association of GA (LPCA) in the capacity of President-elect for 2017.
+I also serve on the Board of Directors for the Licensed Professional Counselors Association of GA (LPCA-GA) in the capacity of President for 2018-19.
 Prior to that, I served on the Executive Committee as President-Elect for 2017-18 and 3 terms as the Western District Chair for LPCA-GA.
 LPCA-GA is the state chapter of the American Mental Health Counselors Association (AMHCA).
-Additionally, I am certified through the International Association of Trauma Professionals as a Clinical Trauma Professional (CCTP).
+Additionally, I am certified through the International Trauma Training Institute as a Clinical Trauma Professional (CCTP).
 I am also certified by LPCA-GA as a Professional Counselor Supervisor (CPCS), where I provide Clinical Supervision for those seeking full licensure as an LPC in Georgia.
 I also occasionally write mental health related editorial content for West Georgia Woman Magazine.
 So far, I have contributed to the December 2016, July 2017 and October 2018 issues.

-In addition to a Bachelor's & a Master's Degree in Psychology, I also have a professional degree of Specialist (EdS) in Professional Clinical Mental Health Counseling & Supervision from the University of West Georgia.
+In addition to a Bachelor's & a Master's Degree in Psychology, I also have a professional terminal degree of Specialist (EdS) in Professional Clinical Mental Health Counseling & Supervision from the University of West Georgia.
 My academic interests primarily concentrate on spiritual & mindful parenting, attachment, spirituality, integrative health, lifespan human development, resilience, compassion fatigue & humor (particularly dark humor) as a protective factor against burnout and vicarious trauma.

 I have been working in and out of the mental health field in some capacity since 1992.
 In that time, I have worked at Burwell alternative school as a support teacher, as a Clinical Therapist, Community Support Specialist & Clinical Assessor, for Tanner at Willowbrooke, a Parent Educator for Morningstar Family Resources, and a Therapist at Phoenix Resource Center & Family Intervention Specialists.
 I have been a social services Professional Trainer on HIPAA, confidentiality, case management & ethics for Pathways Community Network of GA, a Mentor Coordinator for the Carrollton, GA Housing Authority & I have worked as a Crisis Counselor in domestic violence in Fayette County, GA.
 For 3 years, I worked as a university Academic Advisor and as an academic Program Coordinator at a two year college, where I taught part time concurrently at a private high school and at a two year college, teaching student success, intro Psychology and personal relationships courses.
 In 2012, I served as the Director of Enrollment & Communication for the College of Education at the University of West Georgia.
 There, I was in charge of events, social media, web site, marketing, newsletters, advertising, online and print marketing material, communications, public relations, outreach & recruiting, as well as student, alumni & faculty relations.
 Finally, for 8 years I worked with 1 primary freelance client.
 At that time, I managed the 800+ member, state chapter of the Association of Corporate Counsel, an international in-house, corporate lawyer membership association.

-I am a single mom to 3 young adult daughters, but in my spare time, I very much enjoy cooking, watching independent movies, listening to music, reading, traveling, meditation, walking & hiking, being active in my community & in my professional field, & spending time with friends and family.
+I am a single mom to 3 young adult daughters, but in my spare time, I very much enjoy cooking, gardening, watching independent movies, listening to music & seeing live music shows, reading, traveling, meditation, walking & hiking, being active in my community & in my professional field, & spending time with friends and family.

-Lisa King, Ed.S., LPC 309 Tanner Street Carrollton, GA
+Lisa King Smith, Ed.S., LPC LLC 309 Tanner Street Carrollton, GA